 Grand Masters Message

-Grand Master’s Address to the Brethren in the December 2017 edition of The Freemason magazine, including his Address to Grand Lodge at our semi-annual in November
+Grand Master’s Address to the Brethren in the February 2018 edition of The Freemason magazine

 Brother Peter Iacobucci

 Most Worshipful Grand Master

 Fraternal Greetings Brothers,